-Week two shifts the focus even closer to home.
-With the current “new normal” of so many people working from home, we need to be aware of, and understand, how our home and business environments are interconnected.
-This blending of work and home environments has opened up new vulnerabilities, and the second week focuses on things users and organizations can do to address the issues.
+There are also other aspects of cybersecurity awareness that deserve attention that aren’t focus areas this year.
+With the current “new normal” of many people working at least partially from home, we need to be aware of, and understand, how our home and business environments are interconnected.
+This blending of work and home environments has opened up new vulnerabilities, and the so a part of cybersecurity awareness month focuses on things users and organizations can do to address the issues in both locations.

-The final week looks at the future of connected and interconnected devices.
-It’s more than just the Internet of Things (IOT) that’s becoming more and more prevalent.
-It looks at emerging technologies like 5G and how they will impact users and businesses experiences.
+We can also look at the future of connected and interconnected devices.
+In fact, it’s really not the future anymore; that future is now.
+And it’s more than just the Internet of Things (IoT) that’s becoming more and more prevalent.
+It also looks at emerging technologies like 5G and how they will impact users and businesses experiences.
 The increasing speed and bandwidth combined with more capability in smaller and smaller devices is already changing how people interact with the world and the infrastructure it runs on.
-It’ll only continue to evolve, and the fourth week focuses on how we can all do our parts no matter what the future may hold.
+It’ll only continue to evolve, and we should also give consideration on how we can all do our parts as that future unfolds.

 Get Involved in Cybersecurity Awareness Month

-Cybersecurity Awareness is something we all need to embrace.
+Cybersecurity Awareness is something that every computer user needs to embrace.
 For those of us in the cybersecurity world, the message is one we know well.
 The more you know, the safer you are, and knowing is half the battle.
-Having a month dedicated to cybersecurity might be just the ticket to helping our colleagues and friends in the real world come up to speed on the things they should know.
+Having a month dedicated to cybersecurity might be just the ticket to helping our colleagues, family, and friends in the real world come up to speed on the things they should know.
 It’s a chance to make them part of the solution, rather than part of the attack surface.